Japanese Auctions

 +

-Common reasons include: smaller regional auction house not in main database, manufacturer network (TAU, HAA, BCN) with restricted records, private sale without auction record, very old vehicle with no digital record, or a chassis number typo.
-JP Sheet's manual search covers records from smaller archives not in the standard database.
+Common reasons: smaller regional house not in the main database; manufacturer network (TAU, HAA, BCN) with restricted records; private dealer sale with no auction record; pre-2005 vehicle with no digital record; or a chassis number typo.
+JP Sheet's manual search covers smaller archives not in the standard database.

 How often do Japanese car auctions run?